 Types of Reconstructive Surgery

 Reconstructive surgery can be performed for both aesthetic and functional reasons.
-Each patient has unique needs, meaning that the surgery is highly customized.
+Each patient has unique needs, meaning that the surgical procedures are highly customized.
 Some of the most common types of reconstructive surgery include the following:

 Facial Reconstructive Surgery